 III.
 What we missed

-1. Noting the array of tobacco control measures and the variety of economic operators from tobacco manufacturers, to e-liquid mixing shops, to the corner shop selling cigarettes, it is important that enforcement powers are robust.
+1. Noting the array of tobacco control regulations and the variety of economic operators from tobacco manufacturers, to e-liquid mixing shops, to the corner shop selling cigarettes, it is important that enforcement powers are robust.
 State policing efforts around enforcement of non-smoking regulations, toxicity of ingredients and emissions of e-cigarettes, sales to minors and advertising prohibitions in retail shops requires vigilant surveillance, and state authorities need to have appropriate enforcement powers.
 Our Handbook: How To Regulate?, outlines the pros and cons of general enforcement powers or explicit and detailed inspection and enforcement powers.
 Where general enforcement powers are provided for in the regulation, it should also explicitly mention the most far reaching measures such as take-down of advertising or on the spot fines.
 In jurisdictions which require extremely precise and delimited empowerments, regulators might appreciate studying Singapore’s Air Navigation Act 2014 which contains comprehensive empowerment at Division 2 and 3.
 It is worth also looking at Singapore’s Tobacco (Control of Advertisements and Sale) for the enforcement powers relating to e-cigarette possession (it is illegal to buy, use and own e-cigarettes).
 Another good example to look at are the enforcement powers of the police and tobacco control officers enforcing no smoking in cars, particularly cars with children42.
 Our howtoregulate article “Regulating Research and Technology Risks: Part II – Technology Risks” also contains information about empowerments in relation to identified risks at paragraph 10.

 2. Policing of tobacco control measures can also include “citizen enforcers” and private, but public utility organisations.
 Many of the jurisdictions examined in this howtoregulate article had some form of online complaint mechanism for “citizen enforcers” to report non-compliance with tobacco control regulations.
 See the examples of Brazil (http://portal.anvisa.gov.br/denuncias) and the US (https://www.fda.gov/TobaccoProducts/PublicHealthScienceResearch/ucm377563.htm).
 To encourage more “citizen enforcers” it could be an incentive to offer to the “citizen enforcers” part of the proceeds of the fine collected for non-compliance.
 Although many of the tobacco control agencies had online complaint forms for non-compliance, there were no whistle-blowing mechanisms.
 Noting the legal resources of the tobacco industry and their strong interest in keeping tobacco control regulations to a minimum it would be useful to promote whistle-blowing mechanisms, particularly to employees in the tobacco industry and their partners.
 For more information about whistle-blowing schemes see our howtoregulate article Whistleblowers: protection, incentives and reporting channels as a safeguard to the public interest.